Gasoline Prices API vs US Fuel Prices API: What to Choose?

 - On the other hand, if you need a more comprehensive solution that includes average prices and metro area data, the US Fuel Prices API is likely the better option.

-Ready to test the Gasoline Prices API?
+Gasoline Prices API?
 Try the API playground to experiment with requests.

-Want to try the US Fuel Prices API?
+US Fuel Prices API?
 Check out the API documentation to get started.